Chavez launches cash giveaway for poor Venezuela kids

 "Those children who are coming, they are a blessing.
 Each one of you is like the Virgin Mary and each child is like a Jesus who is reborn.
 Mary was very poor and Joseph did not have a minimum salary," he quipped, referring to another much-vaunted pillar of the government's social policies.

-At the event in a Caracas maternity hospital, women peppered Chavez with requests for houses, in a sign both of Venezuela's deep social needs and his highly personalized style of government.
-One asked the president to touch her stomach to bring luck to her baby.

-He faces a strong challenge from a newly united opposition coalition, but he remains Venezuela's most popular politician with an approval rating above 50 percent.
+Chavez faces a strong challenge from a newly united opposition coalition but remains Venezuela's most popular politician with an approval rating above 50 percent.

-His "missions" have guaranteed him strong support in urban slums and poor rural areas.
-They have also exacted a heavy toll on state oil company PDVSA, which is short of funds.
+His "missions" have guaranteed him strong support in Venezuela's urban slums and poor rural areas.
+They have also exacted a heavy toll on the finances of state oil company PDVSA, which is short of funds for investment.

 Government officials sometimes stoke fear among the population by saying opponents would reverse Chavez's flagship social policies like free clinics staffed by Cuban medics in the Mision Barrio Adentro (Inside the Slum Mission).

-Yet the leading opposition candidate, center-left state governor Henrique Capriles Radonski, has said he would be "mad" to overturn the best of Chavez's social policies.
+Yet the leading opposition candidate, center-left state governor Henrique Capriles Radonski, has praised the best of Chavez's social policies and said he would be "mad" to overturn them.

 "Given the oil bonanza Venezuela is in, the results should have been much, much better," Radonski said recently.